SelfExplainML/PiML-Toolbox/README.md

 `pip install PiML`

+:rocket: **October 31, 2022:**  V0.4.0 is released with enriched models and enhanced diagnostics.

 :rocket: **July 26, 2022:**  V0.3.0 is released with classic statistical models.

 :rocket: **June 26, 2022:** V0.2.0 is released with high-code APIs.